Re-hydrating Your Skin Ayurvedically

 Boil one liter of water for five minutes, then pour it into a thermos or other type of heat-retentive container.
 Add the recommended herbs and spices and steep.
 Keep the container closed.
 Strain and use the spice-infused water as needed.
 Drink at the temperature recommended above for each skin type.

 Basic combination of recommended herbs and spices:

 Externally, it is important to be diligent about applying natural moisturizers to keep the skin soft and supple.
 The Youthful Skin Cream and Youthful Skin Oil provide moisture balance and lipid support to the different layers of the skin on your face and hands.
-When cleansing your face, use a non-drying, gentle cleanser and rinse your face gently several times-the skin absorbs some of that water as you rinse.
+When cleansing your face, use a non-drying, gentle cleanser and rinse your face gently several times — the skin absorbs some of that water as you rinse.
 Use lukewarm water if your skin is Vata, room temperature or slightly cool (not cold) water if your skin is Pitta, and water slightly above room temperature for Kapha skin.
-For the body, the ayurvedic full-body oil massage is excellent for lubricating the skin.
+For the body, the ayurvedic full-body oil massage (abhyanga) is excellent for lubricating the skin.
 You can use the traditional cured Sesame Oil or one of the herbalized or aroma massage oils.
-After your bath or shower, you can enhance the effect with the application of the Herbal Moisturizing lotion.
+After your bath or shower, you can enhance the effect with the application of an herbal moisturizing lotion.